Bottle with drain note inside

 Why Work With PDM Plumbing, Heating, Cooling Since 1885?

-We're dedicated to doing things the tried-and-true way.
-It's gotten us this far.
+We’re dedicated to doing things the tried-and-true way.
+It’s gotten us this far.
 We see no reason to change it now.
-That's the PDM difference.
-Our skilled team of plumbing, piping, HVAC experts promises the following with each and every call:
+That’s the PDM difference.
+Our skilled team of plumbing, piping, HVAC experts promises the following with every call:

 1. Guaranteed Pricing: You will never be surprised by an unpleasant bill.